ASCCA is the national peak body for seniors and technology

 ASCCA undertakes projects to support IT for Seniors and organises seminars, training sessions for the mature aged and club volunteers, workshops and similar activities.

-There is also an annual two day conference, open to all seniors, where many areas of information technology, communications issues of interest to seniors are covered.
+There is also an annual conference, open to all seniors, where many areas of information technology, communications issues of interest to seniors are covered.
+Previously it has been held in Sydney face to face over two days, however we now host it virtually over the course of one day.

 ASCCA’s main objectives are to: